-By stepping out we can free ourselves of these confines and find new perspective.
-Being able to see the horizon can make a real difference to how we feel.
+By stepping out we can free ourselves of these confines and find a new perspective.
+Being able to see the horizon can make a real difference in how we feel.
 When our senses are triggered by other stimuli – be that sun or rain on our faces, the smell of wet grass or freshly baked bread, or the sound of a river or the wind in the trees – then our thoughts and feelings can be brought into context.
 Once we regain a clearer perspective then we allow new ideas and energy to flow in.
-In this way we can better deal with the challenges we are facing.
+In this way, we can better deal with the challenges we are facing.

 Mindfulness and Thankfulness

-There is growing interest in mindfulness and this interest highlights the importance of being able to appreciate the present rather than living in the future or in the past.
+There is a growing interest in mindfulness and this interest highlights the importance of being able to appreciate the present rather than living in the future or in the past.
 Being in the moment can help keep us grounded and can reduce stress.